 It ain’t easy pleasing both parents and children at every moment on a family vacation.
 Dragging my husband and I around an expensive amusement park leaves us as unhappy as my kids would be if we dragged them around for a day of wine tasting.

 ROAM contributors have found success incorporating “peacemakers” into their vacation itineraries.
-These five simple ideas will help keep your traveling family as content as Rachel’s son Alexander is when he plays with his backhoe in the bay.
+These five simple ideas will help keep your traveling family as content as a toddler with a backhoe in the bay.

 1. New Experiences The best traveling experiences we’ve had as a family are going to places or doing things we’re all doing for the first time together.
 This allows everyone to have the same initial impressions, rather than parents showing their kids somewhere they’ve been before.